AMReX-Codes/amrex/Docs/sphinx_documentation/source/Basics.rst

 best performance.
 Be aware: the macro generates a compiler dependent pragma, so their exact effect on the resulting code is also compiler dependent.
-It should be emphasized that using the ``AMREX_PRAGMA_SIMD`` macro on loops that are not safe for vectorization will lead to a variety of errors, so if unsure about the independence of the iterations of a loop, test and verify before adding the macro.
+It should be emphasized that using the ``AMREX_PRAGMA_SIMD`` macro on loops that are not safe for vectorization may lead to errors, so if unsure about the independence of the iterations of a loop, test and verify before adding the macro.

-These loops should always use :cpp:`i <= hi.x`, not :cpp:`i < hi.x`, when
+These loops should usually use :cpp:`i <= hi.x`, not :cpp:`i < hi.x`, when
 defining the loop bounds.
 If not, the highest index cells will be left out of the calculation.